-- (7) Staffing procedures for T32 airborne platform PUM and DILR rules: - (a) Approval resides with NGB-J2. - (b) Requests will be submitted via email to NGB-J2 at <ng.ncr.arng.list.ngb-j2-intel-oversight@mail.mil> or fax 703-601-2263.
-PUMs for routine training and exercises should be sent to NGB-J2 no later than 15 working days before the first day of collection. - (c) In a direct and immediate emergency there may not be time to obtain an approved PUM or DILR before collection.
-TAG or CG may authorize airborne domestic imagery collection, including the lawful acquisition of USPI when that support is consistent with reference k and other laws, regulations, and instructions.
+(7) Staffing procedures for T32 airborne platform PUM and DILR rules:

+(a) Approval resides with NGB-J2.

+(b) Requests will be submitted using email to NGB-J2 at <ng.ncr.arng.list.ngb-j2-intel-oversight@army.mil>.
+PUMs or DILRs for routine training and exercises should be sent to NGB-J2 no later than 15 working days before the first day of collection.

+(c) In a direct and immediate emergency there may not be time to obtain an approved PUM or DILR before collection.
+TAG or the CG may authorize airborne domestic imagery collection, including the lawful acquisition of USPI (PUMs) or NDAP information (DILRs) when that support is consistent with reference h and other laws, regulations, and instructions.
 The NG JFHQs-State must implement the proper safeguards to protect all information and products collected, acquired, received, or used during emergency response and ensure that all applicable security regulations and guidelines and other restrictions are followed.
 In such cases, a report will be made immediately to NGB-J2 through the NG Joint Operations Center.
-A PUM or DILR will be filed with NGB-J2 as soon as possible thereafter. - (d) NGB-J2 will coordinate all PUM and DILR reviews and approvals with NGB-GC to ensure legal sufficiency. - (e) The NGB-J2 IO Section will provide a copy of all relevant PUMs and DILRs to U.S. Northern Command and/or U.S. Indo-Pacific Command for situational awareness. - b.
-Commercial Domestic Imagery Proper Use Internal (MFR).
-The MFR describes the purpose of the collection, retention, or dissemination of commercial satellite domestic imagery.
-The intelligence organization's certifying official signs the MFR, approving the collection and use of the imagery.
+A PUM or DILR will be filed with NGB-J2 as soon as possible thereafter.

+(d) NGB-J2 will coordinate all PUM and DILR reviews and approvals with NGB-GC to ensure legal sufficiency.

+(e) The NGB-J2 IO Section will provide a copy of all relevant PUMs and DILRs to the applicable combatant command or major command, as necessary, for situational awareness.

+b.
+Commercial Domestic Imagery Proper Use Internal MFR.
+The MFR describes the purpose of the collection, retention, or dissemination of commercial satellite, publicly available, and other commercial domestic imagery and other geospatial data.
+The intelligence organization's certifying official will sign the MFR, approving the collection and use of the imagery.
 The MFR must be retained on file one year after its expiration.
 It may be recertified if the imagery is still required.
-See Figure 8, or the NGB-J2 IO website, reference aa for a template.
+See Figure 5, or the NGB-J2 IO website, reference u for a template.